Clearing and adjustment 2019

 - Typical International Baccalaureate offer

 35 points overall, 6,6,5 at Higher Level to include 6 in Mathematics.
 Applicants taking English Language A must achieve grade 4 at Higher or Standard level.
 Applicants offering English Language B must achieve grade 5 at Higher level and grade 6 at Standard level.

 - UCAS course code

 - UCAS institution code

-- Are you interested in economic principles, mathematical modelling and econometric techniques?
+Learn about economic principles, mathematical modelling and econometric techniques.

-- Do you want to develop analytical reasoning and quantitative techniques that will set you up for the world of work?
+Develop analytical reasoning and quantitative techniques that will prepare you for the world of work.

 - School of Social Sciences

 See: School Subjects

 Use the links below to view lists of courses in related subject areas.